varshithreddy137/Developer-club-recruitment-repo/README.md

 # Developer-club-recruitment-repo

-This is a simple To do list app built using HTML,CSS and JavaScript (Crud applications) .
-It allows user to add, delete , edit and pin the tasks to top  web
+This is a simple To-Do List app built using **HTML**, **CSS**, and **JavaScript** (CRUD operations).
+It allows users to **add, delete, edit**, and **pin tasks to the top** of the list.

-The HTML is used to add the items which are required the project , CSS is used to style and make the interface clean and neat , JavaScript is used mainly for logic and Taking input from the users.
+The **HTML** is used to structure the elements required in the project. **CSS** is applied to style the components and create a clean, user-friendly interface. **JavaScript** handles the core logic such as task manipulation and user interactions.

-The Interface of the app before giving the input looks with and input box in the middle and a add button from which we can give our task as input and add it .

-After adding one or more asks , we can see muliple options such as delete , edit and pin task in the side of the given inputs , which does thier respective work .
+Initially, the interface displays an input box at the center of the screen along with an **"Add"** button.
+Users can type their task into the input box and click the button to add it to the list.

+Once tasks are added, each task item displays multiple action buttons like **Delete**, **Edit**, and **Pin**, which perform their respective functions.

+---

 EDIT TASK

+---

 DELETE TASK

+---

 PIN TASK

+---

-We can also tick the tasks which we have completed doing by checking in the chechkbox present to the left og the input tasks CHECKBOX
+You can also mark tasks as completed by ticking the **checkbox** located to the left of each task.

+---

+CHECKBOX